bronson/portkey/README.md

 cp passwd.example passwd
 ```

-Now configure the settings in `.env` and add your users to the `passwd` file.
+Now configure the settings in `.env`.
+Especially make sure you set PORTS to a comma-separated list of ports you want to protect.

-Make sure you set PORTS to a comma-separated list of ports you want to protect.
+and add your users to the `passwd` file.

-The passwd file is re-read every time the web app performs an
+The passwd file is re-read every time the web app attempts an
-authentication so any modifications go live immediately.
+authentication so modifications go live immediately.

 ### 2. Start er Up